wachus77/MovieApp/README.md

 I used **Compositional layouts** for collection view, which are a declarative kind of API that allows us to build large layouts by stitching together smaller layout groups

+I added **fastlane** configuration to automate process of testing and releasing application in terms of CI and CD

 ## SCREENSHOTS: